 How to Make Buckeyes

-Learn how to make buckeyes, Ohio's favorite candy, to share with friends at tailgates, parties and holiday get-togethers.
+Learn how to make buckeyes, Ohio’s favorite homemade candy, to share with friends at tailgates, parties and at Christmas time.

 Servings 3 dozen

 - 1 teaspoon vanilla extract

 - 1/4 teaspoon salt

 - 4 tablespoon unsalted butter, 1/2 stick, softened to room temperature